jeff5/python-with-science/doc/source/program/program.rst

    but simple enough to make sense.
    The programs here and in projects to come *are* quite simple, although you might not guess the program from the picture.

-   In the little universe of the RPi, shapes that resemble nature are called into existence with just a few words.
+   In the little universe of our computer, shapes that resemble nature are called into existence with just a few words.

 You can change the pen you use, or fill the shapes you draw with colour.
 Notice that the ``turtle`` module uses the American spelling "color".